 The Sault Ste.
 Marie Tribe of Chippewa Indians joined the Agency in 1985.
 Lac Vieux Desert Band of Lake Superior Chippewa Indians became an official member in 1988, and the Grand Traverse Band of Ottawa and Chippewa Indians became an official member shortly after.
 For many years the Agency operated under these seven tribes with significant changes occurring on each reservation as they became more and more independent.
 The bigger tribes always maintained their independence operating as many programs under their own umbrella as possible.
 The smaller tribes were also becoming more organized and as they developed their infrastructures and gained in population, began assuming more of the Bureau and Indian Health programming.
 Today all of the member tribes operate the majority of initial programs that were once housed at ITC.

-Today ITC is comprised of eleven of the twelve federally recognized tribes in Michigan.
+Today ITC is comprised of all twelve federally recognized tribes in Michigan.
 Those being: Bay Mills Indian Community, Hannahville Indian Community, Keweenaw Bay Indian Community, Saginaw Chippewa Indian Tribe, Grand Traverse Band of Ottawa and Chippewa Indians, Little Traverse Bay Bands of Odawa Indians, Sault Ste.
-Marie Tribe of Chippewa Indians, Lac Vieux Desert Band of Lake Superior Chippewa Indians, Match-E-Be-Nash-She-Wish or Gun Lake Tribe, Pokagon Band of Potawatomi Indians, and the Nottawaseppi Band of Huron Potawatomi.
+Marie Tribe of Chippewa Indians, Lac Vieux Desert Band of Lake Superior Chippewa Indians, Match-E-Be-Nash-She-Wish or Gun Lake Tribe, Pokagon Band of Potawatomi Indians, Little River Band of Ottawa Indians, and the Nottawaseppi Band of Huron Potawatomi.
 Although the Little River Band of Ottawa Indians is not a member tribe of ITC, they still utilize some of the services we offer.